abellok/Book-Manager/README.md

 ## User Stories

 - As a user, I want to be able to add books (and their information) to the collection
-- As a user, I want to view all the titles in the collection
+- As a user, I want to be able to delete books from the collection
-- As a user, I want to view all the authors in the collection
+- As a user, I want to view all the titles or authors in the collection
+- As a user, I want to save my book collection to a file
+- As a user, when I start the application I want to be able to open a saved book collection or create a new collection

+**Other possible user stories not currently implemented:**
 - As a user, I want to be able to rate books on a scale of 1-5 stars
-- As a user, I want to be able to delete books from the collection
-- As a user, I would like to select a book and view the book's information in detail
 - As a user, I want to be able to search for a certain book based on title, author, genre, or page length
+- As a user, I want to see statistical facts about my book collection (# of books, # of authors, total # of pages, etc.)